Teaching Language Models to Self-Improve through Interactive Demonstrations: Approach

 \subsection{Model Training}

 Finally, we use supervised learning (SL) to train a smaller model $M_\theta$ on the combined dataset.
 To promote the model to focus on learning the feedback and improvement steps in $x_{\mathrm{imp}}$, we use a weighted cross-entropy loss.
-We weight the loss for all the tokens in $x_{\mathrm{T}}$ with $w=1.0$, but we use $w>1.0$ for the tokens that belong to $x_{\mathrm{fb}}$ or $x_{\mathrm{up}}$ in $x_{\mathrm{imp}}$.
-We note that we also experimented with masking $x^{\mathrm{init}}$ \cite{zheng2023judging}, but found it to be less effective than weighted SL in our case.
+We weight the loss for all the tokens in $x_{\mathrm{T}}$ with $w=1.0$, but with $w>1.0$ for the tokens that belong to $x_i^{\mathrm{fb}}$ or $x_{i+1}^{\mathrm{att}}$ in single-step improvement triplets $x_{\mathrm{imp}}$.
+We note that we also experimented with masking $x_i^{\mathrm{att}}$ \cite{zheng2023judging}, but found it to be less effective than weighted SL in our case.
 See \Cref{subsec:Effect of Weighted Supervised Learning} for more empirical analysis and discussions on related techniques.

 In \Cref{fig:Tripost_algo} and \Cref{algo:Tripost_algorithm} we summarize our \algo{} algorithm.
 For each of the $t$ iterations, we first utilize $M_\theta$ to generate its own attempts $X$, and then use $\mathrm{FBK}$ and $\mathrm{IMP}$ to generate and create a set of edited trajectories as described in \Cref{subsec:Trajectory Editing}.
-Next, we process both the newly collected trajectories and the gold task demonstrations $X_\mathrm{gold}$ by first splitting them into a unified format of $x_{\mathrm{imp}}$ triplet or $x_{\mathrm{T}}$, and then filtering out erroneous $x_{\mathrm{imp}}$ data (\Cref{subsec:Data Post-processing}).
-Finally, we create a training dataset $\mathcal{D}$ by balancing the number of $x_{\mathrm{imp}}$ and $x_{\mathrm{T}}$ using a hyperparameter $p$, and train $M_\theta$ on $\mathcal{D}$ using weighted SL.
-Unless otherwise specified, we repeat this procedure for $t=3$ iterations for more discussion), and refer to the model trained using \algo{} with $t$ iterations as \algo($t$).
+Next, we process the newly collected trajectories and the gold task demonstrations $X_\mathrm{gold}$ by first splitting them into a unified format of $x_{\mathrm{imp}}$ triplet or $x_{\mathrm{T}}$, and then filtering out erroneous $x_{\mathrm{imp}}$ data (\Cref{subsec:Data Post-processing}).
+Finally, we create a training dataset $\mathcal{D}$ by balancing the number of $x_{\mathrm{imp}}$ and $x_{\mathrm{T}}$ using a hyperparameter $p$, and finetune $M_\theta$ on $\mathcal{D}$ using weighted SL.
+Unless otherwise specified, we repeat this procedure for $t=3$ iterations, and refer to the model trained using \algo{} with $t$ iterations as \algo($t$).